 - Achieve better ROI (because you won’t pay to send to emails to people who don’t want to read your content or engage with your brand.

-Once you have your customers’ email addresses loaded into your email marketing tool, the next step is start sending emails.
+Once your customers’ email addresses are loaded into your email marketing tool, the next step is to start sending emails.

 1. Valuable and Educational Content